OOF2510/simp-bot/README.md

 s!help - Sends a help embed

-s!pp - Pp size

-s!prefix - Sets your guild's prefix to specified prefix

-s!suggest - Sends a suggestion to me

-s!bugreport - Sends a bug report to me
+s!info - Info about the bot and server

 s!invite - sends the bot's invite link

-s!info - Info about the bot and server

 s!nobroadcast - disable broadcasts for your server

-s!yesbroadcast - re-enable broadcasts for your server

-s!avatar - gets your or another user's avatar
+s!ping - Pings the bot

+s!pp - Pp size

+s!prefix - Sets your guild's prefix to specified prefi

+s!purge - Bulk deletes the specified number of messages

 s!setbroadcastchannel - sets the channel that broadcasts go to

+s!simp - Simps for the mentioned user

+s!suggest - Sends a suggestion to me

 s!support - sends a link for the support server

+s!yesbroadcast - re-enable broadcasts for your server

 # Self-hosting the bot